tshepang/blog/content/favorite-companies.md

   also does a lot for the language in the embedded domain by running [Oxidize].
-  That, combined with having Jonathan Pallant and Jorge Aparicio in their employ (and James Munns previously), makes them the most visible name in that domain for Rust.
+  That, combined with having Jonathan Pallant and Jorge Aparicio in their employ (and James Munns previously), makes the company the most visible name in that domain for Rust.
   I am also excited for [Ferrocene], which is their effort in getting Rust to be used in "Safety-critical sectors, such as automotive, railway, and aerospace".